 The controller board and even the platter can be corrupted due to various reasons.
 When any of these occurrences happen, you have on your hand, an unbootable hard drive.

 Hard drives are susceptible to heat, but that is not good for their proper functioning.
 When a hard drive gets too hot, its platter will expand the real problem occurs when the temperature reduces – contraction.
-When this happens, micro-cracks that results from the distorted magnetic surface is what is discovered and this will lead to a comprise in the stored data.
+When this happens, micro-cracks that result from the distorted magnetic surface is what is discovered and this will lead to a comprise in the stored data.

 Liquid damage is a major reason why your hard drive can be unbootable.